-69C Park owner must nominate general increase day for eligible sites
+69C Park owner must nominate general increase day for eligible sites the site, the site rent may be increased on the relevant basis on or before the general increase day.

 - (1) The park owner must nominate the same day (the general increase day) when the site rent payable under the site agreements for all eligible sites in the residential park will be increased on the same basis (the relevant basis). - (2) A site is an eligible site for which the general increase day may be nominated if, under the terms of the site agreement for